matt-manes/jobglob/README.md

 </pre>

 You will need to implement the `get_parsable_items` and `parse_item` methods.
 Implementation examples can be found in the `jobgruel.py` file.
+The scraper can be tested by directly executing the file or by using the `glob` command in `jobshell`.